emissary-ingress/emissary/reference/ambassador-with-aws.md

     service: ambassador
 ```

-In this configuration, an ELB is deployed with a multi-domain AWS Certificate Manager certificate and configured to terminate TLS on requests over port 443 and forward to Ambassador listening for cleartext on 8080.
+In this configuration, an ELB is deployed with a multi-domain AWS Certificate Manager certificate and configured to terminate TLS on requests over port 443 and forward to Ambassador Edge Stack listening for cleartext on 8080.
 The ELB is configured to route TCP to support both WebSockets and HTTP.
-It also enables the proxy protocol so Ambassador needs to be configured to handle that by configuring an Ambassador `Module`.
+It also enables the proxy protocol so Ambassador Edge Stack needs to be configured to handle that by configuring an Ambassador Edge Stack `Module`.

 ## Helm Values Configuration

-The following in a sample configuration for deploying Ambassador in AWS with some load balancer annotations using the Ambassador Helm chart.
+The following in a sample configuration for deploying Ambassador Edge Stack in AWS with some load balancer annotations using the Ambassador Edge Stack Helm chart.

 Create a values file with the following content: